EmmanuelLefevre/Documentations/Tutorials/github_daily_streak_automation.md

 ## WARNING
 Perhaps you will be forced to launch the first workflow manually because it turns out that it doesn't always work as expected!
 The option has been added in the worflow to allow it, but it will only work once when initializing the workflow.
+If you do it again then it will fail...

 ![Run Workflow Manually](https://github.com/EmmanuelLefevre/Settings/blob/main/MarkdownImg/run_workflow_manually.png)